JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseThree" class="collapse" aria-labelledby="headingThree" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
 We are unable to accept prospective PhD or Master's students directly.
 Prospective PhD and Master's students should apply formally through [the Johns Hopkins University graduate admissions portal](https://engineering.jhu.edu/graduate-admissions/).
 Prospective PhD and Master's student are encouraged to email Prof. Fan with the subject line “Prospective PhD student: [your name]” or "Prospective Master's student: [your name]" along with a copy of your CV (with the filename as [your last name]\_[your first name]\_CV.pdf) to help increase the likelihood that the appropriate recruitment commitee members will see your application.

+<i>Due to the large number of prospective students, we are currently unable to reply to all emails.
+Please feel free to reach out and follow up to express your interest.</i>
 </div>
       </p></div>
     </div>